 Berlin has so many wonderful places to visit and there is a MEININGER Hotel at 6 of the hotspots.
-6 Berlin Hotels: Right in the center near Alexanderplatz, at the East Side Gallery, at Central Station, Schönefeld airport, Berlin Mitte and Tiergarten.
+6 Berlin Hotels: Right in the center near Alexanderplatz, at the East Side Gallery, at Central Station, Berlin Brandenburg Airport (BER), Berlin Mitte and Tiergarten.

 Due to the central location of the MEININGER Hotels in Berlin it takes no time at all to go on a day trip.
 This is a delight for families and city break tourists who can quickly get back to the hotel in the evenings, which even leaves them enough time for a little game in the game zone.